 Mavericks, Half Moon Bay

 A longtime local secret in Half Moon Bay and now the most famous wave anywhere on the mainland, Mavericks comes by its renown honestly.
-Celebrated in books, documentaries, and the feature film Chasing Mavericks, waves here can rise to 80-foot faces when conditions are right.
+Celebrated in books, documentaries, and the feature film Chasing Mavericks, waves at this San Francisco Peninsula surfers’ mecca can rise to 80-foot faces when conditions are right (if this sounds a little too epic, head for the nearby Surfer’s Beach, which is perfect for beginners).
 Jeff Clark pioneered Mavericks (which was named for his dog) and you’ll find hoodies and other cool gear at his Mavericks Surf Company.